Controlling Wasserstein Distances by Kernel Norms with Application to Compressive Statistical Learning: Controlling Wasserstein Distances by Kernel Norms

-with a metric structure \citep{Villani}\footnote{The space $\P_p(\Xcal)$ is here to formalize that $W_p$ is finite and thus defines a proper distance.}.
-When $(\Xcal,D)$ is a normed space such as $(\R^{d},\|.\|_2)$ the space $\P_p(\Xcal)$ is the space of probability distributions with $p$-finite moments $\int_{\Xcal} \|\xbf\|_2^{p} \dr \pi(\xbf)<+\infty$.
+with a metric structure\footnote{The space $\P_p(\Xcal)$ is here to formalize that $\W_p$ is finite and thus defines a proper distance.} \citep{Villani}.
+When $(\Xcal,D)$ is a normed space such as $(\R^{d},\|\cdot\|_2)$ the space $\P_p(\Xcal)$ is the space of probability distributions with finite $p$-th moment $\int_{\Xcal} \|\xbf\|_2^{p} \dr \pi(\xbf)<+\infty$.
 More generally, we can define OT problems by using a cost function $c: \Xcal \times \Xcal \rightarrow \R$ instead of a distance $D$ and by minimizing the quantity $\int c(\xbf,\ybf) \dr \gamma(\xbf,\ybf)$ over $\gamma \in \Pi(\pi,\pi')$.
 With a slight abuse of terminology we will denote the optimal value of both problems by the term \emph{Wasserstein distance} and we will specify, when necessary, the choice of the cost function.
-A coupling $\gamma^{*}$ minimizing \eqref{eq:wassdef} is called \emph{optimal coupling} and it provides a probabilistic matching of the points in the support of the distributions $\pi,\pi'$ that can be used to find their correspondences.
-As such, computing an OT distance equals to finding the most cost-efficient way to match one distribution to the other.
-An important property of the Wasserstein distance rely on its dual formulation \citep{San15a}.
-It allows, among others, to characterize $W_1$ by consider the following maximization problem:
+A coupling $\gamma^{*}$ minimizing \eqref{eq:wassdef} is called \emph{optimal coupling} and it provides a probabilistic matching of the points in the support of the distributions $\pi,\pi'$.
+As such, computing an OT distance equals to finding the most cost-efficient way to ‘‘match'' one distribution to the other.
+An important property of the Wasserstein distance relies on its dual formulation.
+It allows, among others, to characterize $\W_1$ by considering the maximization problem

-where $\operatorname{Lip}_1(\Xcal,\R)$ is the set of $1$-Lipschitz function from $(\Xcal,D)$ to $\R$.
+where $\operatorname{Lip}_1(\Xcal,\R)$ is the set of $1$-Lipschitz function from $(\Xcal,D)$ to $\R$ \citep{San15a}.

-As introduced in the previous sections, our goal is to study compressive statistical learning in a specific context, namely when the task-specific norm $\|\pi-\pi'\|_{\mathcal{L}(\Hcal),p}$ (Section \ref{sec:compress_section}) can be bounded by the Wasserstein distance between $\pi$ and $\pi'$.
-We formalize this in the following definition: \begin{restatable}[Wasserstein learnability]{defini}{wasslearn} Given a model set $\Sfrak \subseteq \P(\Xcal)$ and $p\in [1,+\infty[$, we say that a task $\mathcal{L}(\Hcal)$ is $p$-Wasserstein learnable \textit{w.r.t.} $\Sfrak$ if there exists $C>0$ such that: